Glossary of Binocular Terms

 Helicoid Eyecups

-These are usually refered to as twist-up eyecups as they twist up and down using a helicoid mechanism so they can be left at any position from all the way up to all the way down, some even have click stops at regular intervals with the eye relief distance for each stop marked on the cup so you can get the perfect eye relief for your vision.
+These are usually referred to as twist-up eyecups as they twist up and down using a helicoid mechanism so they can be left at any position from all the way up to all the way down, some even have click stops at regular intervals with the eye relief distance for each stop marked on the cup so you can get the perfect eye relief for your vision.

 Hermetically Sealed